India look for good start against Iraq in AFC U-20 Qualifiers | www.lokmattimes.com

 India look for good start against Iraq in AFC U-20 Qualifiers

-Kuwait city, Oct 13 India will be looking to take every opportunity to qualify for the AFC U-20 Asain Cup Uzbekistan 2023, when they begin their campaign against Iraq at the Ali Sabah Al-Salem Stadium here on Friday.
+India will be looking to take every opportunity to qualify for the AFC U-20 Asain Cup Uzbekistan 2023, when they begin their qualification campaign against Iraq at the Ali Sabah Al-Salem Stadium in Kuwait City, Kuwait, on Friday, October 14.

-India have been placed in Group H, alongside the likes of Iraq, Australia, and hosts Kuwait, and head coach Shanmugam Venkatesh believes that it is imperative that the Blue Colts give equal importance to every game.
+India have been placed in Group H, alongside Iraq, Australia, and hosts Kuwait, and head coach Shanmugam Venkatesh believes that it is imperative that the Blue Colts give equal importance to every game.

-Venkatesh believes that doing well in the first game will be of paramount importance to the Ind to carry the momentum forward.
+Venkatesh believes that doing well in the first game will be of paramount importance to the Indians to carry the momentum forward.

 The India U20s have been together in camp since August, and Venkatesh believes that the fitness of his players could benefit them in Kuwait.